mpakathibayanda/mpakathibayanda/README.md

 * JavaScript❤️
 * Html and Css❤️

 I'm a passionate Flutter developer with over 5 years of experience in mobile app development.
-My expertise lies in state management using Provider, Riverpod, BLoC, and GetX, and I have extensive experience integrating Firebase, Appwrite, Hive, and SQLite as backend solutions.
+My expertise lies in state management using Provider, Riverpod, BLoC, and GetX, and I have extensive experience integrating Rest Apis, Firebase, Appwrite, Hive, and SQLite as backend solutions.
 With more than 5 published apps under my belt, I am committed to delivering high-quality, efficient, and user-friendly mobile applications.

 ## Skills